Package Btrait

 If we need traits for each species, we can use the taxonomic relationships of the species.
 For instance “sp.4” belongs to the same genus as “sp.3” and “sp.5”, so “plausible” values for the traits of species “sp.4” can be calculated as the mean of the two other members of the genus.

-Using function getTrait, it suffices to pass the taxonomy to do this.
+Using function get_trait, it suffices to pass the taxonomy to do this.

 taxaList <- unique(S.density$species)

-getTrait( taxon = taxaList,
+get_trait( taxon = taxaList,

 trait = S.traits,